thalium/vminer/README.md

-# Icebox v2
+# vminer

 Virtual Machine Introspection

 ## KVM

-Icebox enable VMI with an unpatched KVM.
+Vminer enable VMI with an unpatched KVM.

-It works by injecting a thread into the process that control KVM and from there, send the data that Icebox needs.
+It works by injecting a thread into the process that control KVM and from there, send the data that vminer needs.

 ## Setting things up